What is a Brow Lift?

 Brow lift surgery is an outpatient procedure that is generally considered very safe.
 Surgery should be conducted by a board-certified plastic surgeon who has demonstrated a track record of success through patient images and testimonials.

-Depending on the details of treatment, a brow lift may be conducted using general anesthesia or local anesthetic with IV sedation.
+Depending on the details of treatment, a brow lift is ususally performed using general anesthesia.
 The risks of surgery are discussed in detail during Dr. Schaffer’s consultation.
+It is a procedure that in my practice has had an outstanding record of safety while having immensely positive outcomes.

-After surgery, patients return home, although an overnight stay may be necessary for some.
+After surgery, patients return home, although an overnight stay may be desired by some.
 For a day or two after surgery, patients may experience swelling.
-Most swelling will go away within two weeks.
+Most swelling will go away within a few weeks.

 Patients should avoid bending and heavy lifting for a few days to prevent post-operative bleeding.
 It may take up to 6 months for swelling to fully subside and scars to fade.